kan-bayashi/kan-bayashi.github.io/content/index.md

 #### Short Bio

 Tomoki Hayashi received the B.E. degree in engineering and the M.E. and Ph.D. degrees in information science from Nagoya University, Aichi, Japan, in 2014, 2016, and 2019, respectively.
 His research interests include statistical speech and audio signal processing.
 He is currently working as a postdoctoral researcher at Nagoya University and the chief operating officer of Human Dataware Lab.
 Co., Ltd. He is a main developer of the end-to-end speech processing toolkit ESPnet.
+He received the IEEE SPS Japan 2020 Young Author Best Paper Award.

 #### Education